 Investments in subsidiary companies are stated at cost less any provision for impairment in value.
-Dividends have been accounted for in the statement of profit and loss.

 3.19 Financial assets and liabilities

 3.19.1 Financial assets

 Financial assets are classified as either financial assets at fair value through profit or loss, loans and receivables and held-to-maturity investments, as appropriate.
 The Company determines the classification of its financial instruments at initial recognition and, where allowed and appropriate re-evaluates this designation at each financial year-end.
 A financial asset is generally derecognised when the contract that gave rise to it is settled, sold, cancelled, or expires.